Against Quantitative Easing by the European Central Bank

-The following guest editorial was written by Jerry H. Tempelman, CFA, an investment analyst in New York City.
-It was published in the July/August 2012 issue of the Financial Analysts Journal.
+The following guest editorial was published in the July/August 2012 issue of the Financial Analysts Journal.

 To help resolve the ongoing European sovereign debt crisis, some observers have suggested that the European Central Bank (ECB) expand its role as lender of last resort from the Continent’s financial institutions to its governments, by significantly increasing purchases of European sovereign debt.
 The ECB has thus far resisted any pressure to do so; indeed, it is precluded by charter from directly financing governments.
 Instead, in December 2011 and again in February 2012, the ECB injected large amounts of reserves into the European banking system for three-year terms at a rate of 1%, intending for the banks to use those funds, in large part, to buy short-term debt issued by European governments at higher yields.
 These transactions, dubbed longer-term refinancing operations (LTROs), are substantively different from outright debt purchases.
 LTROs are loans whereby securities are used as collateral that is returned by the lender (the ECB) to the borrowers (the banks) at the end of a defined term.
 In the case of an outright purchase of securities, ownership is permanently transferred from the sellers (market participants) to the buyer (the ECB).
 Nonetheless, in the short term, the LTROs achieved essentially the same result as outright debt purchases might have — namely, an easing of credit market conditions.
 In the weeks that followed the first LTRO, market-based risk measures of many European sovereign issuers improved noticeably.
 Although the LTROs helped banks and sovereigns deal with potential short-term liquidity issues, they were not intended to be a long-term fix.
 Indeed, although short-term government-bond yields in such countries as Italy and Spain declined dramatically in the weeks following the first LTRO, long-term yields actually increased slightly.
 By April 2012, many observers interpreted an increase in European government yields across the maturity spectrum as an indication that even the short-term effect of the LTROs had begun to wear off.